Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "**ME?!!!**"

 "**He meant you're** unpolished. **After you return** to your core, you lose your memories.
 However, **as you gain experience** with people, gradually the nature of a Blade... rather, their _feelings_... **they change** and grow. **You become** more- and more human."
-(She's thinking hard; we don't know what's going on her mind.)
+(She's thinking hard; we don't know what's going on in her mind.)
 "But **you**- purposely keep yourself _apart._"

 "**Oh, so now** it's my fault?!"

 "**Nooo, not at all!**" (Her eyes widened.) "**I respect** that part of you."

-She blushed and looked away, don't know how to reply except to keep her tsundere.
+She blushed and looked away, don't know how to reply except to keep up with her tsundere.

 ---

 Meanwhile, at the camp, Lora saw that Jin was bending forward with his elbow on his knees, closing his eyes as if sit-sleeping, asked, "**Hey**, are you... angry?"
-(He looked at her for further explanation.)
+(He looked at her for further clarification.)
 "About _this whole Malos thing..._"

 He shook his head.
 "I'm not.
 Whatever happens, _I'll protect you._ Be sure of it.
 We **cannot** simply ignore- what's **happening**- in the world.
 But..."
 He looked back at the floor.